Postbaccalaureate Programs at the NIH

 - create an "NIH Trainee/Fellow" account for yourself on the OITE Web site so that you can register for events with a single click of your mouse, make appointments with career counselors, and access the Alumni Database;

-- make certain you are included on the official postbac listserv (OITE-POSTBACS) and consider joining the Club PCR listserv (read more about available listservs/sign up);
+- make certain you are included on the official postbac listserv (OITE-POSTBACS) and the less formal POSTBACC_L; consider joining the Club PCR and MEDICALmysterion listservs (read more about available listservs/sign up);

 - come Building 2 to meet OITE staff, and drop by your IC Training Office to meet your Training Director.

 The NIH Academy is a program dedicated to educating trainees about health disparities.
 Health disparities are defined as significant differences between one population and another regarding rate of disease incidence, prevalence, morbidity, and mortality.
 All current NIH postbacs interested in learning about the research being done to eliminate health disparities are eligible to apply to the NIH Academy.
 The NIH Academy engages NIH postbacs in journal clubs, seminars, expert led discussions, and community outreach all centered on health disparities in vulnerable populations.
 As a member of the NIH Academy you will gain an understanding of the various determinants of health and disease in vulnerable populations.